+Top 10 Omicron updates: Delhi likely to report 14,000 cases on Thursday, says health minister

-Top 10 Omicron updates: Health secretary to brief Election Commission today on Covid-19 situation
+The Union health secretary will brief the Election Commission on Thursday on the Covid-19 situation.

-The Delhi government has asked nine hospitals to increase beds dedicated for Covid-19 patients.

 Here are the latest updates on the new coronavirus variant:

+- Delhi is expected to record 14,000 new coronavirus cases on Thursday, Health Minister Satyendar Jain said, reported PTI.
+Jain said the infection tally in the city was high as a large number of people were being tested for Covid-19.
+Meanwhile, officials said that family members of people who had died due to Covid-19 will get an additional one-time ex gratia assistance of Rs 50,000 from the Delhi Disaster Response Fund.

 - Union Health Secretary Rajesh Bhushan on Thursday will brief Election Commission of India officials on the Covid-19 situation, ANI reported.
 Niti Aayog member Dr VK Paul will also attend the briefing.
 Uttar Pradesh, Punjab, Uttarakhand, Goa and Manipur are scheduled to go to polls in February-March.
+Bhushan reached the Election Commission office on Thursday morning to brief the officials.

+- Maharashtra’s health department said it has stopped conducting genome sequencing of coronavirus samples after 55% of the samples in the last batch of genome sequencing were confirmed to be of the Omicron variant, reported ANI.
+The state government also said that a lockdown would be considered after medical oxygen demand in Maharashtra goes beyond 800 metric tonnes/day or more than 40% of Covid-19 beds in hospitals are occupied.

 - The Delhi government has asked hospitals to increase beds dedicated for Covid-19 patients to 4,350 from the existing 3,316 in nine state-run facilities, ANI reported.
 On Wednesday, the city had recorded 10,665 coronavirus cases – 94.58% jump from Tuesday’s count.